BY SAUSAN RAHMATULLAH

 Prospective international students are highly encouraged to visit their local EducationUSA office.
 A network of over 425 international advising centers in 175 countries, EducationUSA is run by the U.S government.
 The offices hold free seminars about financial aid and other admissions-related topics..
 EducationUSA advisers can also assist students with finding the university that best fits their needs, goals and financial situation.
 If you can’t visit in person, you can get guidance online at: EducationUSA.state.gov.

 BE CREATIVE TO SAVE/EARN MONEY AS A STUDENT

 Once you’re accepted to a university, you can look for additional ways to save or earn money for your studies.
-Here are some examples from current and former international students:
+Here are some examples:

 (Sausan Rahmatullah is an EducationUSA adviser in Dhaka, Bangladesh.)